moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

       psi.applyCollisionObject(object);
     }

 This function interfaces with the MoveIt Task Constructor task object.
 It first creates a task, which includes setting some properties and adding stages.
 This will be discussed further in the ``createTask`` function definition.
 Next, ``task.init()`` initializes the task and ``task.plan(5)`` generates a plan, stopping after 5 successful plans are found.
 The next line publishes the solution to be visualized in RViz - this line can be removed if you don't care for visualization.
 Finally, ``task.execute()`` executes the plan.
+Execution occurs via an action server interface with the RViz plugin.

 .. code-block:: c++